Visualize and Assess Classifier Performance in Classification Learner

 Compare the validation accuracy with the test accuracy.

-In the model Summary tab, the app displays the validation metrics and test metrics under the Training Results section and Test Results section, respectively.
+In the model Summary tab, the app displays the validation metrics and test metrics in the Training Results section and Test Results section, respectively.
 You can check if the validation accuracy gives a good estimate for the test accuracy.

 You can also visualize the test results using plots.